Pascati/EldoriaNotes/content/Sessions/Session 3.md

 	- Kaya gets the cloak for FREE!!!
 		- **While wearing the cloak, Kaya gets ADVANTAGE on STEALTH rolls while in forested areas**
 - Kaya asks for fit suggestions
-	- Varrell asks what kind of fit Kaya's aiming for ("Mysterious, practical and good to fight in, but elegant")
+	- [[Varrell DeFontaine|Varrell]] asks what kind of fit Kaya's aiming for ("Mysterious, practical and good to fight in, but elegant")
 - WE FLASH SIDEWAYS
 	- Cordelia farts as soon as she leaves the apothecary (takes 3 Psychic damage)
-- OOC NOTE: IZZIE GUESSES THAT VARRELL IS GAY.
+- OOC NOTE: IZZIE GUESSES THAT [[Varrell DeFontaine|VARRELL]] IS GAY.
 THE OTHERS DON'T KNOW.
 I STAY WINNING!!!
-- Varrell offers Kaya a consultation
+- [[Varrell DeFontaine|Varrell]] offers Kaya a consultation
 	- He needs a week and a half (2 weeks maximum)
 	- Kaya will be alerted to the outfit's completion via Sending Stone
 		- Kaya receives a Sending Stone